-Approaching the Historical: A Symposium on Early Modern and Medieval Stylistics (SEMMS) is a one-day symposium exploring the intersection of stylistics and early English literature.
-It is organised by the University of Nottingham’s Stylistics & Discourse Analysis reading group within the Centre for Research in Applied Linguistics (CRAL), in collaboration with the Poetics and Linguistics Association (PALA).
+Character Building: A symposium on constructing character and identity in real and fictional worlds is a one-day symposium exploring the similarities, continuities, and differences in textual representations of real-life and fictional people.
+It is organised by the University of Nottingham’s Stylistics & Discourse Analysis Reading Group within the Centre for Research in Applied Linguistics (CRAL) in association with the Poetics and Linguistics Association (PALA).

 Call for Papers